chrisduesing/theatre/README.md

 ### A web of living objects
 Due to the nature of having live objects that exist with no relationship to queries or requests, there needs to be a good way to find entry points to the objects you want to interact with.

-Founderia holds a reference to the main world, which it builds at startup.
+Theatre holds a reference to the main world, which it builds at startup.

 World holds a reference to its main area (presumably the outdoors).